satindersharma/c/intermediate/README.md

 cin.ignore(numeric_limits<streamsize>::max(),'\n')
 ```
 ##### handling input errors
-if user enter invalid value then cin goes in to fail state
+if user enter invalid value then stream goes in to fail state, we can detect tht using cin.fail()
 we can handel that iwht cin.fail()
 ```cpp